adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 기존 연구 동향 분류 : The previous methods on 3-D shape analysis can be coarsely categorized into **model-based** and **view-based** methods.

 #### A. Model based methods
-- Model based methods calculate a set of features directly from the 3-D shape mesh or its rendered voxels.
+- Model based methods calculate a set of features directly from the 3-D shape **mesh** or its rendered **voxels**.

 - 예 : Such methods include the Shape Histogram descriptor [2] and the Spin Images [3].

+#### B. View based methods
-Viewbasedmethods represent 3-D shapes by a set of views [4]–[10].The views can be 2-D projections of the shape or the panoramicview.
+- View based methods represent 3-D shapes by a set of views [4]–[10].

+- The views can be 2-D projections of the shape or the panoramic view.
-We extract the shape representation from the panoramicview.

-However, different from most of the methods mentionedabove that use hand-crafted features, we learn the representationfrom data with a variant of CNN.
+However, different from most of the methods mentioned above that use hand-crafted features, we learn the representationfrom data with a variant of CNN.

 Deeply learned representationsare widely used and have achieved superior performancein many pattern recognition and signal processing tasks[11]–[13].